-Incorporate details from the EMAN Framework draft where they are to be included substantially as-is.
+Incorporate details from the EMAN Framework draft and the Battery MIB draft where they are to be included substantially as-is.

 8.3.
 Metering

 Add text to section 3 explaining how measurement done at different power interfaces leads to conclusions about device metering.